Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 Mexico (Los Tuxtlas)

-Together with our partner SENDAS and the local population we are going to restore the forest-landscape in Los Tuxtlas in Mexico.
-We are planting 50,300 trees in cattle farmers’ ranchos and around wells.
-In this way we replenish water shortages in the area and reinforce biodiversity!
+Together with our partner SENDAS and local inhabitants we are planting trees in Los Tuxtlas biosphere sanctuary in Mexico.
+In this way we restore the forest landscape, tackle water shortages in the region and reinforce biodiversity.

 Status: Current project